-Statistical analyses were performed with SPSS 18.0 software (SPSS Inc, Chicago, IL, USA).
-Variables were expressed as median, minimum, and maximum.
-The ARI scores were compared using Pearson's chi-square test for groups.
-Kruskal-Wallis test was used to determine differences between the 4 groups for MPa variables.
-Bonferroni-adjusted Mann-Whitney U test was used for a post hoc test after the Kruskal-Wallis test.
-A p value of less than 0.05 was considered statistically significant for all tests.
+Statistical analyses were performed with Statistical Packages for the Social Sciences 18.0 software (IBM SPSS Statistics; Armonk, NY, USA).
+Variables were expressed as the median, minimum, and maximum.
+ARI scores were compared using Pearson's chi-square test for the groups.
+Kruskal Wallis test was used to determine for differences between the four groups for MPa variables.
+Bonferroni adjusted Mann-Whitney U test was used for the post-hoc test after the Kruskal-Wallis test.
+A p value of less than 0.05 was considered statistically significant for all the tests.